deepanmurugan/aws_and_infra_docs/how_to_create_partitions_in_athena/readme.md

 ![](s3_selected_size.jpg)

 Which concludes that using partitions we scan lesser data and get the same result in an efficient way.

+### Another method of loading data into partitioned table

 This is just one way of loading partitions into the table.
 The above method of loading partition is used when you have th folder structure as 2019/01/03 i.e. without year=2019/month=01/date=03.
 There is another way of loading partition as well and that is used when your folder structure is like region=us-east-1/year=2020/month=01/date=05 etc.